Ed Fletcher

-"Colonel" Ed Fletcher (December 31, 1872 – October 15, 1955) was a real estate developer and U.S. Republican and Democratic politician from San Diego, California.
+"Colonel" Ed Fletcher (December 31, 1872 – October 15, 1955) was an American real estate developer and politician.

+Early life and career

-Fletcher was born 1872 in Littleton, Massachusetts, son of Charles Kimball Fletcher.
+Fletcher was born on December 31, 1872 in Littleton, Massachusetts, son of Charles Kimball Fletcher.
 His family moved to Worcester and Boston, where he attended school.

-In 1888 Fletcher, age 15, came to San Diego alone, and with $6.10 in his pocket began selling produce.
+In 1888, Fletcher came to San Diego alone, and with $6.10 in his pocket began selling produce.
 He was a born salesman and soon had his own business with a partner.
 In 1901, he entered the real estate business as a land agent, and started a partnership in 1908 with William J. Gross, silent film actor and producer.
-That partnership developed Grossmont, Mt.
-Helix, and Del Mar.
+That partnership developed Grossmont, Casa de Oro-Mount Helix, and Del Mar.
 Fletcher donated land on Mt.
 Helix where Easter Sunrise services are held.
+With George Marston, he developed Pine Hills.

 In 1907, Fletcher was appointed Lieutenant Colonel of the California National Guard, which earned him the title "Colonel", which stuck for the remainder of his life.
 Fletcher became interested in road building and saw to it many road projects were completed.
 With Fred Jackson, Fletcher raised civic interest to building a road to Imperial Valley, thence a plank road across the desert to Yuma, Arizona.
 Fletcher was later active in having state and U.S. highways built to San Diego.

 Fletcher also took an interest in developing projects delivering water to San Diego, including creating Lake Hodges.
 Fletcher and Montana businessman James A. Murray purchased the San Diego Flume Company on June 1, 1910, renaming it the Cuyamaca Water Company.
-Fletcher and Murray owned and operated the company for 15 years, making or planning improvements to the water system of San Diego County including the construction of the San Vicente Dam and Reservoir, among others.

-Fletcher was a director of the Panama-California Exposition (1915) and California Pacific International Exposition (1935).
-After the 1915 Expo, he raised funds to save the well-received temporary buildings from destruction.
+Fletcher and Murray owned and operated the company for 15 years, making or planning improvements to the water system of San Diego County including the construction of San Vicente Dam and San Vicente Reservoir, among others.
+Fletcher was a director of the Panama–California Exposition in 1915, and California Pacific International Exposition in 1935.
+After the 1915 Exposition, he raised funds to save the well-received temporary buildings from destruction.
 He also raised funds to buy land for the Naval Training Station in San Diego, and for building the YMCA.

+In 1919, Fletcher was elected the first president of the Dixie Overland Highway Association.
+In 1923, Fletcher presided over a ceremony full of fanfare dedicating a commemorative highway milestone honoring Robert E. Lee at Horton Plaza Park in downtown San Diego.
+The monument marked the arrival of the Robert E. Lee Highway at the Pacific coast.
+President Calvin Coolidge was reported to have pushed a button in the White House that triggered a gong at the ceremony.